c-snell/docs/blogs/peer_persistence_blog_rh.md

 ## Create Peer Persistence StorageClass

-With the `Secrets` and `CustomResourceDefinition` available the HPE CSI Operator is configured and ready to provision replicated volumes.
-To get started provisioning replicated volumes, create a replication enabled `StorageClass` by defining the **remoteCopyGroup: <remote_copy_group_name>** and the **replicationDevices: <replication_crd_name>** parameters.
+With the `Secrets` and `CustomResourceDefinition` available the HPE CSI Operator is now configured and ready to provision replicated volumes.

+To get started provisioning replicated volumes, create a replication enabled `StorageClass` in the primary site using the **remoteCopyGroup: <remote_copy_group_name>** and the **replicationDevices: <replication_crd_name>** parameters.
-A Remote Copy group is a group of one or more volumes on an HPE Primera array to be replicated to another system.
-Because the volumes in a Remote Copy group are related, Remote Copy ensures that the data on the volumes within the group maintain write consistency.
 The HPE CSI Driver can use an existing Remote Copy Group or will create a new one based upon the name specified in the `StorageClass`.
 The CSI Driver will also use the information from the `CRD` to create the replicated volume on the target array.

+**Note:** A Remote Copy group is a group of one or more volumes on an HPE Primera array to be replicated to another system.
+Because the volumes in a Remote Copy group are related, Remote Copy ensures that the data on the volumes within the group maintain write consistency.

+For a full list of available `StorageClass` parameters: see [StorageClass Parameters](https://scod.hpedev.io/container_storage_provider/hpe_3par_primera/index.html#storageclass_parameters).

 ```markdown
 apiVersion: storage.k8s.io/v1